Reading time – 5 minutes

 You’re probably already aware that enhancing your curb appeal is one of the most impactful things you can do to create a great first impression.
-However, you don’t want to forget about your other outdoor areas, such as your front porch or entrance, your back entrance, side yard, and backyard.
+However, you don’t want to forget about your other outdoor areas, such as your front porch or entrance, your back entrance, your side yard, and your backyard.
 You want to enhance your outdoor spaces around the house so potential buyers can see themselves living as much outside your house as inside.
-Simple enhancements like placing potted plants to your front entrance or adding fresh beauty bark around the base of your hedges and trees can go a long way.
+Simple enhancements like placing potted plants at your front entrance or adding fresh beauty bark around the base of your hedges and trees can go a long way.
 If you don’t already have a designated outdoor space for entertaining, think about building a DIY fire pit and adding four Adirondack chairs to create the idea of outdoor fun.
 Ultimately, your outdoor space can be just as important of a space as what your home has to offer on the inside.

 6. Get Professional (Aerial) Photography

 By now your research has probably shown you that homes with professional photos sell for more and spend less time on the market on average.
 What you may not have considered is adding aerial photography to your listing photos.
 Aerial photography can show off your entire property, a scenic view, and the surrounding area.
-If you have a lot of property, an aerial shot can easily put into perspective the full scope all your land has to offer to potential home buyers.
+If you have a lot of property, an aerial shot can easily put into perspective the full scope of all your land has to offer to potential home buyers.
 Furthermore, aerial photography has come a long way thanks to the rapid development of drone technology, resulting in reasonable pricing that is accessible for many homeowners today.
 For higher-end listings, drones can even capture video of your property, helping it stand out among the hundreds of other homes for sale.

 7. Don’t Forget About Your Gutters

 Imagine that you’re having your first open house and despite the rain, foot traffic has been steadily increasing all morning.
-Your house looks immaculate, like one of those home’s off of an HGTV show, and your real estate agent has been messaging you updates every hour about how great it’s going.
+Your house looks immaculate, like one of those homes off of an HGTV show, and your real estate agent has been messaging you updates every hour about how great it’s going.
 But then the unexpected happens.
 A small stream of water starts coming down right in front of your large bay window in the living room.
 The stream is outside the house, but your would-be buyers watch on as it grows into a miniature waterfall.
-Red flags go up for the home buyers touring your house as the foot traffic thins then disappears altogether.
+Red flags go up for the home buyers touring your house as the foot traffic thins and then disappears altogether.
 What they didn’t see was that the spillage was the result of a clogged gutter, nothing more, causing water to spill over in a very inopportune place and at the worst time.
 Depending on where you live, you may not see as much rain in locations like Phoenix, AZ, but in many locations where rainfall is a common occurrence, such as Seattle, WA, this situation is more likely to happen.
 If you don’t have time to clean your gutters yourself—because you have a house to sell and a million other little things to do—there are professional services that can clean your gutters for you so this little oversight doesn’t drown out your hopes of selling your home quickly.